zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 code: ../static/code/kitties-tutorial/04-interacting-functions.rs
 ---

-# Part IV: Interacting with your Kitties
+# Interacting with your Kitties

 _Add pallet capabilities that unleash the potential of your Substrate Kitty application._